GaussNav: Gaussian Splatting for Visual Navigation: Abstract

 \section{Abstract}

 In embodied vision, Instance ImageGoal Navigation (IIN) requires an agent to locate a specific object depicted in a goal image within an unexplored environment.
-The primary difficulty of IIN stems from the necessity of recognizing the target object across varying viewpoints and rejecting potential distractors.
-Existing map-based navigation methods largely adopt the representation form of Bird's Eye View (BEV) maps, which, however, lack the representation of detailed textures in a scene.
-To address the above issues, we propose a new Gaussian Splatting Navigation (abbreviated as GaussNav) framework for IIN task, which constructs a novel map representation based on 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians}.
-The proposed framework enables the agent to not only memorize the geometry and semantic information of the scene, but also retain the textural features of objects.
-Our GaussNav framework demonstrates a significant leap in performance, evidenced by an increase in Success weighted by Path Length (SPL) from 0.252 to 0.578 on the challenging Habitat-Matterport 3D (HM3D) dataset.
-Our code will be made publicly available. \keywords{Embodied Visual Navigation \and 3D Gaussian Splatting}
+The primary challenge of IIN arises from the need to recognize the target object across varying viewpoints while ignoring potential distractors.
+Existing map-based navigation methods typically use Bird's Eye View (BEV) maps, which lack detailed texture representation of a scene.
+Consequently, while BEV maps are effective for semantic-level visual navigation, they are struggling for instance-level tasks.
+To this end, we propose a new framework for IIN, Gaussian Splatting for Visual Navigation (GaussNav), which constructs a novel map representation based on 3D Gaussian Splatting (3DGS).
+The GaussNav framework enables the agent to memorize both the geometry and semantic information of the scene, as well as retain the textural features of objects.
+By matching renderings of similar objects with the target, the agent can accurately identify, ground, and navigate to the specified object.
+Our GaussNav framework demonstrates a significant performance improvement, with Success weighted by Path Length (SPL) increasing from 0.347 to 0.578 on the challenging Habitat-Matterport 3D (HM3D) dataset.
+The source code is publicly available at the link: \url{https://github.com/XiaohanLei/GaussNav}.